Pedro the Lion

 Pedro the Lion is an American indie rock band from Seattle, Washington, United States.
 David Bazan formed the band in 1995 and represented its main creative force, backed by a varying rotation of collaborating musicians.
-In 2006 Pedro the Lion was dissolved as Bazan went solo; Bazan reformed the band and resumed performing under the Pedro the Lion moniker in late 2017.
-Releasing five full-length albums and five EPs over 11 years, the band is known for its first person narrative lyrics with political and religious themes.
+In 2006 Pedro the Lion was dissolved as Bazan went solo and performed under his own name.
+Bazan reformed the band and resumed performing under the Pedro the Lion moniker in late 2017.
+Releasing seven full-length albums and five EPs since 1997, the band is known for its first person narrative lyrics.

 History

 Pedro the Lion was formed by David Bazan in 1995.
 The name of the band comes from a character that would have been interwoven into the band's first album.
 In 1997 they released their debut EP Whole with Bazan playing nearly every instrument, a format he continued on the band's first two full-length albums, It's Hard to Find a Friend (1998), and Winners Never Quit (2000).

 Winners marked Pedro the Lion's first concept album.
 After its completion, Bazan has claimed he initially decided not to continue writing concept albums.
 However, in the process of writing his next full-length Control, he realized he had inadvertently created a narrative link "about 70% of the way through [the album]" and decided to finish it in the same vein.
 The album's thematic content criticizes American capitalism, which Bazan notes was largely inspired by the sentiments surrounding the World Trade Organization protests in 1999.

 Control also saw Casey Foubert of Seattle-based Seldom join Pedro the Lion to play bass on the album.
-Additionally, he co-wrote "Penetration" and "Second Best", the third and eighth tracks, respectively, on the album, which was released in 2002.
+Additionally, Foubert co-wrote "Penetration" and "Second Best", the third and eighth tracks, respectively, on the album, which was released in 2002.
+Among other collaborations with music artists, Foubert has subsequently worked as a touring musician for singer-songwriter Sufjan Stevens and the Portland-based indie rock band, The Shins.

 Achilles Heel followed, released on May 24, 2004, and marked the beginning of Bazan's partnership with TW Walsh as the band's primary writers and musicians.
 Bazan described the tracks in the fourth full-length from Pedro the Lion as a return to the songwriting characterized by Friend and the Secure EP in the sense that there was no "pretense of anything bigger", an allusion to his previous concept albums.

 In early January 2006, Pedro the Lion formally announced that they had split.
 The split was amicable; Bazan and Walsh continue to be good friends.
 Bazan said that their friendship has even been strengthened by the breakup.
 Bazan toured in support of Fewer Moving Parts, his solo debut EP.
 Walsh returned to his career as a Web application developer and is busy with his band, The Soft Drugs, and their debut release, In Moderation.
 David Bazan released his debut solo LP, Curse Your Branches, on Seattle-based Barsuk Records in 2009.

 The Pedro The Lion catalog was remastered for vinyl by TW Walsh and reissued in 2012.